wp-plugins/soundy-background-music/readme.txt

 = Docs & Support =

-You can find [Tutorial](http://www.webartisan.ch/en/products/soundy-free/#wa_tutorial), [FAQ](http://www.webartisan.ch/en/products/soundy-free/#wa_FAQ), [Examples](http://www.webartisan.ch/en/products/soundy-free/#wa_examples) and more detailed information about **Soundy** plugin on [WebArtisan.ch](http://www.webartisan.ch/en/products/soundy-free/).
+You can find [Tutorial](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/#wa_tutorial), [FAQ](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/#wa_FAQ), [Examples](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/#wa_examples) and more detailed information about **Soundy** plugin on [WebArtisan.ch](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/).
 If you were unable to find the answer to your question on the FAQ or in any of the documentation, you should check [Soundy's Support Forum](http://wordpress.org/support/plugin/soundy-background-music) on WordPress.org.
 If you can't locate any topics that pertain to your particular issue, post a new topic for it.
-**Soundy** Plugin Home Page: [www.webartisan.ch/en/products/soundy-free](http://www.webartisan.ch/en/products/soundy-free/)
+**Soundy Background Music** Plugin Home Page: [webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/)

 == Installation ==